auth0/docs/articles/hosted-pages/login/index.md

 Creating a separate tenant is only really a viable option for an organization that needs two or more separate sets of custom pages, such as for branding reasons.
 If an example corporation has multiple branded subsidiaries or products, and separate APIs for all of them, it might make sense for them to create several separate Auth0 tenants, each with their own hosted pages set up for that brand or product's specific needs.

-Bear in mind that separating tenants with the goal of having separate hosted pages will also mean that those separate tenants will have two distinct sets of clients, users, settings, etc. as these things are not shared between tenants.
+Bear in mind that separating tenants with the goal of having separate hosted pages will also mean that those separate tenants will have two distinct sets of clients, users, settings, and so on as these things are not shared between tenants.

 ### Creating New Tenants